groupultra/agent-api-sdk-document/docs/User/User Action.md

 ## Action

-> 由 service 处理的用户操作，从业务功能角度讲属于低频操作（相对于 User Event (message_up+button_click)），因此合并为一个，各 subtype 中定义具体类型。目前的前端会在用户打开 channel 的时候发送各种 fetch action。
+> User actions to be handled by the service.
+On the opposite of User Event (message_up+button_click), these actions are called at a relatively low frequency.
+Currently the frontend will send all kinds of fetch actions when user opens a channel (or join).

-user -> moobius -> service
+> user -> moobius -> service

 - request